CartoDB/cartodb/doc/API.md

 ```

-See all the available options!

 That's it!
 That is all the code you need to start developing your own maps with CartoDB.js.
-If you want to start building applications straight away, head over to our tutorials to see how start making your own maps.
+If you want to start building applications straight away, head over to our tutorials to see how to start making your own maps.

 ### Advanced functionality